 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-In April, the National Poetry Month, the EU Libraries highlight digital resources, virtual events and exhibits, which commemorate the 700th anniversary of Dante Alighieri's death.
-Dante, who established the use of the vernacular in literature, is considered to be the "father" of the Italian language.
-He was born in Florence in 1265 and died in Ravenna in 1321.
-His epic poem the Divine Comedyhas influenced almost all great poets and artists worldwide who lived after him.
+In 2021 the EU Libraries showcase book displays, digital resources, virtual exhibits and events, which commemorate the 700th anniversary of Dante Alighieri's death.
+Dante (1265-1321), who established the use of the vernacular in literature, is considered to be the "father" of the Italian language.
+His epic poem the Divine Comedy , "one of the highest expressions of himan genius", according to Pope Francis, has influenced a plethora of literary geniuses and artists worldwide who lived after him.
 Dante was the poet who had no smaller ambition than to show humanity how to obtain salvation.
 Check out our News & Events page and stay tuned for more news and activities related to the Dante's year.

 EU Libraries have acquired a NEW database - the acclaimed Bloom's Literature.
 It provides easy access to rich content: works, authors, 49,000+ major and minor literary characters, reference essays, literary criticism, 1,100+ full-length videos of classic plays and films, documentaries, educational videos, dramas, 2,600+ full-text poems, Literary Classics eBook collection, Shakespeare Center, literary movements, groups, timelines, Harold Bloom's Canon of Literature, how to write about literature, how to teach literature through film.